Friendly Towns Connect FAQ

 What types of activities are there?

 Activities include virtual field trips (to both NYC and Friendly Towns locations of interest), art, STEM, games and many other fun and educational activities.
-Activities will take place both in large groups with other participants, and in small breakout rooms with the NYC child and their matched host family.
+Activities will take place both in cohorts with other participants, and in small breakout rooms with NYC children and volunteers and host families.
+Mondays/Tuesdays and Wednesdays/Thursdays will be in small cohort groups so your child can connect with other participants, and Fridays will be whole group virtual field trips.

 Do I need to have any materials?